josegonzalez/cakephp-simple-scope/README.md

 ## Background

 I didn't want to write a bunch of custom finds so I just defined an array and made a behavior to interact with that array.
+Yep.

 ## Requirements